 Teaching, Video Tutorials

-I am always on the lookout for images I can use to help illustrate concepts in our video tutorials and workshops for nature photography.
+I am always on the lookout for images I can use to help illustrate concepts in our video tutorials for our photography business.
 No matter what I’m shooting, I’m thinking about how I can help a student learn the skills I’m using in that moment.
 If I’m working with difficult light, I might take a series of shots to show how I use a graduated neutral density filter.
 If I’m working with a circular polarizer filter, I’ll take an extra shot to show the difference between a shot taken with a polarizer and without.
 I might even shoot a few seconds of video if I feel it will help illustrate a point for my students.

 Over the years, I’ve build a huge library of these “teaching photos”.
 They are so useful when I’m preparing for an event or a workshop – and for blog posts, too!